“Television explains one thing at a time very well, and complex thoughts not at all.”

 NIGEL’S 2nd SHOW LAUNCHED IN MAY 2016

 My next venture was writing and hosting a cooking series, back on Bell Fibe TV1, called Market to Table.
 We visited some of Toronto’s top markets and found unusual and interesting foods, and guest chefs and I cooked them up in the kitchen and served them at the table.
 Fun guaranteed!
 In season 2, in 2017, Chef Dan Frenette took on the hosting role and I returned behind the camera where I properly belong.
-A Market to Table cookbook accompanied the series.
+Market to Table: The Cookbook accompanied the series.

 WRITING FILM SCRIPTS

 In 2019, I began a long cherished desire to write screenplays for film.
 By mid-2021 my second script had been finished and contracted, so it yet may see the screen, once the restrictions on production caused by the pandemic have lifted.
 The third is now finished and looking for a home and new ideas are percolating.